 On the client, use the Zypper command line tool or on the Uyuni Server, the Web UI to install the proxy software on openSUSE Leap.

 Procedure: Installing Uyuni Proxy on openSUSE Leap

 - 1. Install the pattern for the Uyuni Proxy.
-You can do this either on the client or on the server. - ° For the client, use ZYPDE
+You can do this either on the client or on the server. - ° For the client, use Zypper zypper in patterns-uyuni_proxy